dproctor/wedding-website/schedule.md

 <h2> Directions to events </h2>

 The interactive map shows the location of all events as well as hotels and places we recommend in town.
 Click the wedding event pins to find info and directions to each event.

 <a href="https://www.google.com/maps/d/u/0/edit?mid=1_B3vhMWHFdH3K45NLqSttNAF5bBIlxmC&ll=44.21602395604157%2C-114.93824980208565&z=18">Interactive Map</a>

 <h3><a class="anchor" name="outpost" id="outpost"></a>The Stanley Outpost </h3>
-The Friday Welcome event and Monday breakfast will both be at the Stanley Outpost.
+The Friday Welcome event will be at the Stanley Outpost.
 This is also where Caitlin's family is staying, so consider this base camp!

 <b>Getting there:</b> Please walk if you're able.
 It should be just 5 or 10 minutes walking for anyone staying in Stanley.
 If you're staying outside Stanley, please park along Eva Falls Road.

 <b>Directions:</b> The Outpost is along Eva Falls Road (Highway 21) 800 feet west of the Stanley Chamber of Commerce.
-Look for a driveway and our welcome signs on the north side of the road (creek side, less developed).
+Look for a driveway and our welcome sign on the north side of the road (creek side, less developed).

 <b>Address:</b> 720 Eva Falls Road, Stanley